Saquibkhan456/House_predictions_TF_2.0/README.md

 # House_predictions_TF_2.0
+Note: The original code was written in Jupyter notebook but Github isn't supporting the notebooks temporarily, so had to convert it into .py format

 Regression task which helps to find prices of houses depending on various other variables.
 The regression is done on a dataset(Kaggle) containing information about houses and has following feature variables: